The above image is a screenshot of the Shunn format document.

 This portion does not need a first-line indent.
 It can be set to zero for everything above the story itself.
 If you use a first-line indent on the title, it will look off-centered.
+Not a big deal, but it looks off.
 The title should be about a third to half-way down the page, centered, with a space between the title and author name.
 If the author uses a pen name, it goes here.

 BODY OF THE STORY

 The body of the story is where the paragraph settings from above are very important.
 Leave a couple lines after the title and byline and start typing.
 (Double-spaced.
 First-line indents set to 0.5″.
 No extra line spaces between paragraphs.)

 Shunn format suggests the page number be at the top of the page on the right, (but not on the first page.
 This part isn’t usually critical, either, so don’t stress about it.)
 So once there’s a second page to the document, click to insert a page number.
 Then add your last name and the title.
 If it’s a long title, abbreviate to a couple key words.

 (In Google Docs, go to “Insert” for page number options.)